Vegan Nutrition Guide

 Read my post on vegan protein sources for more information on how to get enough protein on a plant-based diet.

 Eating a healthy, balanced vegan diet including a wide range of foods with enough calories to support your activity level should ensure you’re getting enough protein, iron and calcium.
 However, it’s very important to make sure you’re including sources of vitamin B12, vitamin D and iodine.

 You can reach the RDA for these nutrients through a mixture of whole foods, fortified foods and if needed, supplements.
-Try your best to eat a nutrient-rich diet but a a good vegan multi-vitamin will can help fill in any holes for those days when you may not eat as well as you should be.
+Try your best to eat a nutrient-rich diet but a good vegan multi-vitamin will help fill in any holes for those days when you may not eat as well as you should be.

 You shouldn’t have to take much in the way of supplements but you can work with a nutritionist or medical doctor to determine what you may need.
 With the exception of B12 and some planning and awareness, you can get everything you need from foods.